Four Tips to Financially Prepare for Emergencies

 About Alisa Telesco

-Alisa is our Stratford Branch Manager whose dedication to serving the community is matched by her financial know-how.
-When she’s not advocating for financial literacy or helping members achieve their dreams, she can be found playing with her kids, enjoying a run, or relaxing by the beach.
+Alisa previously served as our Stratford Branch Manager.
+Her dedication to serving the community was matched by her financial know-how.
+When she’s not advocating for financial literacy or helping others achieve their dreams, she can be found playing with her kids, enjoying a run, or relaxing by the beach.